tmikeschu/career-development-curriculum/module_three/mod_4_action_plan_template.md

 *How will you focus your learning to accomplish your longterm goal?*

 #### Opportunities Research:
 *How will you continue researching companies and contacts?
-How will you utilize your Trello Board?
+How will you utilize your Trello Board?*

 #### Cold Outreach/Network:
-*

-Examples:
-* Meet 2-4 new people in the field each week
-* Identify 1 job I’m interested in per week (and apply) Meet with at least 1 Turing colleague per week Volunteer at B&G club 2x’s a month
-Code for Denver 2x’s a month
+*Who will you reach out to?
+Have you considered talking with alumni about their own networking practices when they started their job search?

 #### Personal Branding (This section is optional):
 *How might personal branding pieces help you towards your goal?*

-Examples:

-* Write 2 blog posts during the module
-* Update LinkedIn summary
-* Get a new headshot

 ### Timeline:
+*What will you do when?*

-#### Module Activities:
+#### Module Tasks:
+*What will you do throughout the module?*

-#### Weekly Activities:
+#### Weekly Tasks:
+*What will you do throughout each week?*

 ## What I Will Work on with Meg
+*What advice do you need?
+What would be helpful to talk through?
+Let Meg know here!*